Claim: Halloween hanging stunts goes wrong and hangs a man for real.

-Origins: Imitating a grisly death by hanging is an annual feature of many Halloween "haunt" shows, usually implemented by securing the victim in a harness that supports his weight when he drops from the gallows so that the noose placed over his head doesn't actually snap his neck or constrict his windpipe and prevent him from breathing.
+Origins: Imitating a grisly death by hanging is an annual feature of many Halloween "haunt" shows and spooky decorative displays, usually implemented by securing the victim in a harness that supports his weight when he drops from the gallows so that the noose placed over his head doesn't actually snap his neck or constrict his windpipe and prevent him from breathing.
 Unfortunately, on more than one occasion such stunts have gone wrong and resulted in actual deaths.

 One such fatality was reported by the Chicago Tribune in

 The stunt had worked on other nights and there was no indication of foul play, prosecutor James Holzapfel said.
-The gallows was being checked for flaws, and an autopsy was performed Monday.
+The gallows was being checked for flaws, and an autopsy was performed.

 "He's supposed to have the noose around his neck, but it's not a noose that tightens," said Holzapfel.
 Jewell would step down about one foot to the ground, making it appear he had been hanged, Holzapfel said.

 During the ride, about 40 people are driven past several Halloween fright exhibits.
-The stunt went off without problems earlier Saturday.
+The stunt went off without problems earlier [that day].
 But the tractor driver became concerned later, when Jewell failed to give a speech he normally made as the wagon passed.

 William Anthony Odom of